IRISSIUE/scrolly-story-generator/README.md

 4. Link your Google Sheet to your repository
 5. Develop your story by editing the Google Sheet
 6. Upload any images, videos, or audio you use in the story into your GitHub repository
-7. After you've created your story and want to share it widely, you'll need to do one of the following (explained below):
+7. After you've created your story and want to share it widely, you'll need to generate your own Google Sheet API key
-   - Convert your Google Sheet to a CSV file and upload to your repository (recommended)
-   - To continue using Google Sheets, generate your own API key, or

 ### Detailed Steps